The-Code-Alchemist/Coding-Dojo/Guides on How-to/Maven.md

     </dependency>
 </dependencies>
 ```
+Dependencies are the libraries that your project depends on.

 **Key Concepts:**
 *   **Transitive Dependencies:** If your library depends on *another* library, Maven downloads that one too automatically.